ptyin/ml-basics/src/Regularization.md

 ## 1. Overfitting

-- Underfitting (欠拟合), or high bias, is when the form of our hypothesis function h maps **poorly** to the trend of the data.
+- Underfitting, or high bias, is when the form of our hypothesis function h maps **poorly** to the trend of the data.
-- Overfitting (过拟合), or high variance, is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.
+- Overfitting, or high variance, is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.

 ### Addressing